SF-WDI-LABS/rails_bog_app/bootstrap-integration.md

 @import "bootstrap";
 ```

-`bootstrap-sprockets` must be imported before `bootstrap` for the icon fonts to work.
 You can include other `scss` files using the same `@import` syntax.
 For example, if you created a new SASS file called `app/assets/stylesheets/homepage.scss`, you would include the following line in `app/assets/stylesheets/application.scss`:

 ```scss
 @import "homepage";